Measurement of inelastic, single- and double-diffraction cross sections in proton-proton collisions at the LHC with ALICE: Experiment description

 The minimum-bias data used for the diffractive study were collected using the trigger condition \mbor, which requires at least one hit in the SPD or in either of the VZERO arrays.
 This condition is satisfied by the passage of a charged particle anywhere in the 8 units of pseudorapidity covered by these detectors.

 For the van der Meer scan measurements, the trigger requirement was a time coincidence between hits in the two VZERO scintillator arrays, V0-L and V0-R, \mband.

 Control triggers taken for various combinations of filled and empty bunch buckets were used to measure beam-induced background and accidental triggers due to electronic noise or cosmic showers.
-Beam backgrounds were removed offline: VZERO counter timing signals, if present, had to be compatible with particles produced in collisions, and the ratio of the number of SPD clusters to the number of SPD tracklets had to be sufficiently low.
+Beam backgrounds were removed offline using two conditions.
+First, VZERO counter timing signals, if present, had to be compatible with particles produced in collisions.
+Second, the ratio of the number of SPD clusters to the number of SPD tracklets is much higher in background events than in beam--beam collisions, thus a cut on this ratio was applied.
+The latter condition was adjusted using beam-background events selected with VZERO detector.
 The remaining background fraction in the sample was estimated from the number of control-trigger events that passed the event selection.
 It was found to be negligible for the three centre-of-mass energies, except in the case of the van der Meer scan at $\sqrt{s}$ = 2.76 TeV at large displacements of the beams, as discussed in Section~\ref{scans}.

 At each centre-of-mass energy, several data-taking runs were used, with different event pileup rates, in order to correct for pileup, as described below.
 For the measurement of the inelastic cross sections, runs were chosen to be as close in time as possible to the runs used for the van der Meer scans in order to ensure that the detector configuration had not changed.